 For license management, ignoring or monitoring a parent object will correspondingly free up or use license spots for all of its child objects, provided there is space.
-For example, adding an ESX host will automatically include its VMs, each of which will count toward your license.
+For example, if the VMware vCenter Element has been configured to Collect Virtual Machine data, adding an ESX host will automatically include its VMs, each of which will count toward your license.
 Consider the following outcomes: